bessagroup/CDDM/README.md

 ## Community support

-The development of this  if you have any questions, please feel free to contact Jiaxiang Yi, or open an issue on the GitHub issues page.
+The development of this is considered concluded.
+Nevertheless, if you have any questions, please feel free to open an issue on the GitHub issues page.

 ## License